 In Fleming v Fleming (2003), the wife applied for an extension to the four-year term on her maintenance order.
 She had been cohabiting after divorce for more than five years.
 At first instance, the judge found that the income of the wife and her cohabitant met their living expenses, but that to terminate periodical payments would cause, or risk causing, substantial financial hardship.
 The maintenance was reduced from £1,000 per month to £500 per month, but extended to a joint lives basis.
 The husband appealed.
 The Court of Appeal allowed his appeal.
 On the question of cohabitation, they commented that the Atkinson (1988) decision remained good law and that the different treatment between remarriage and cohabitation would require parliamentary input if rights for cohabitees were over introduced.
 The wife in effect failed because she could not show exceptional circumstances to be able to successfully extend the term – not least as her and her cohabitant’s income met their needs.

 K v K (2005)

-In regards to the query, ‘how does cohabitation affect divorce settlements?’, it is clear from the mentioned cases that, although cohabitation will not bring an end to the obligations of the payor, cohabitation can be taken into account and can affect divorce settlements and maintenance.
-For more information on cohabitation spousal support, do not hesitate to get in touch with our legal team.
+In regards to the query, ‘how does cohabitation affect divorce settlement?’, it is clear from the mentioned cases that, although cohabitation after divorce will not bring an end to the obligations of the payor, cohabitation can be taken into account and can affect divorce settlements and maintenance.
+For more information on spousal support, cohabitation and divorce do not hesitate to get in touch with our legal team.